lbailey/tanoshi-katta/README.md

 repository to your local computer.
 If you haven't, do that first.
 You can find instructions in the AWS CodeStar user guide.

-1. Install maven.
-See https://maven.apache.org/install.html for details.

-2. Install tomcat.
-See https://tomcat.apache.org/tomcat-7.0-doc/setup.html for
-   details.
+* use homebrew to install maven: brew update, brew install maven, brew install tomcat7

-3. Build the application.
+1. Build and run the application.

-        $ mvn -f pom.xml compile
+        $ mvn compile
-        $ mvn -f pom.xml package
+        $ mvn clean package tomcat7:run

-4. Copy the built application to the Tomcat webapp directory.
-The actual location of that directory will vary depending on your platform and installation.

-        $ cp target/ROOT.war <tomcat webapp directory>

-4. Restart your tomcat server

-5. Open http://127.0.0.1:8080/ in a web browser to view your application.
+2. Open http://localhost:8080/ in a web browser to view your application.

 What Do I Do Next?
 ------------------